TURX/CB-SAT-Auto-Registration/README.md

 - Notify you during the seat is being held
 - Auto pay for the new test using a credit card
 - Refresh when the website is down
+- Notify using sound with no jam

-Usage
+Basic Usage
 ---
-1. Use [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) on Chromium-based browsers (e.g. Chrome on PCs and Yandex Browser Beta on Android devices) to load the content in main.js;
+1. Use [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) on Chromium-based browsers (e.g. Chrome on PCs and Yandex Browser Beta on Android devices) to load the content in [front.js](front.js);
-2. Grant notification and sound permissions for https://nsat.collegeboard.org/, https://pps.collegeboard.org/, and https://account.collegeboard.org/ (or the plugin would get stuck);
+2. Grant sound permissions for https://nsat.collegeboard.org/, https://pps.collegeboard.org/, and https://account.collegeboard.org/ (or the plugin would get stuck);
 3. Go to https://nsat.collegeboard.org/satweb/satHomeAction.action, sign in, and click *Auto Registration Settings*;
 4. Answer the questions to enable the features you need.

 ![Settings](img/settings.png)

+Advanced Usage
+---
+1. Do all steps of *Basic Usage*;
+2. Ensure the version numbers of the frontend and the backend are identical and latest;
+3. Install all needed Python packages from PIP;
+4. Run the backend on the host specified in the last question of the frontend.

 Screenshots
 ---